Upload your resume and our free resume scanner will evaluate it against key criteria

 This allows you to evaluate all versions of your resume for not only ATS friendliness,

-but also other key criteria, to make sure you get as many interviews as possible.
+but also other key criteria (like impact, hard skills and core competencies), to make sure you get as many interviews as possible.

 To get started, upload your resume in PDF.
 If you're wondering if PDFs can be read by ATS, the answer